 There are two main options.

-The second option is to hold the property as tenants in common, which means each of you owns an agreed proportion of the property.
-You might decide that you own the property equally, or that one of you will own 70% and the other 30% (for example).
-Should one of you die their proportion will not pass to whoever is specified in the deceased’s will.
+The second option is to hold the property as "Tenants In Common", which means each of you owns an agreed proportion of the property.
+You might decide that you own an equal share of the property, or (for example) that one of you will own 70% and the other 30%.
+Should one of you die their proportion will pass to whoever is specified in the deceased person's will.

 A joint purchase should always be made with the expert advice of a solicitor.

 There are three main types of surveys with varying costs, but most conventional properties will require a Condition Report.
 Your local branch can introduce you to a local surveyor from our sister company e.surv who is the largest provider of surveys in the country.
 To read more about surveys, click here.

 In addition, your mortgage lender will arrange a mortgage valuation that you will have to pay for in order to secure a mortgage.
 A mortgage valuation merely confirms that the property is worth what you are being leant and will not give details on the condition of the property.